pisinger/pisinger.github.io/_posts/2025-05-21-detection-of-malicious-outbound-connections-with-dns-mapping.md

 - `NTAIpDetails`: A reference table providing geolocation, ISP, and service-related info for IPs
 - `arg_max(TimeGenerated, *)` ensures the most recent enrichment data is used per IP
 - `leftouter join` retains all flow records, even if no enrichment is available
-- `project` Selects only the most relevant fields, such as Location and PublicIpDetails

 By joining this enrichment data, you gain valuable context about each destination IP — whether it's identifying the geographic location, the ISP, or the service category (e.g., Azure Monitor).
 This makes it much easier to interpret the purpose and legitimacy of outbound connections.